Contact your energy supplier

 Check if you’re eligible for any benefits

-Depending on your situation, you may be entitled to benefits. entitledto and turn2us offer free benefits calculators for those across England, Wales, Scotland and Northern Ireland, to see if you could claim any benefits that you’re not currently.
+Depending on your situation, you may be entitled to benefits.
+Use our benefits calculator to see if you could claim any benefits that you’re not currently.

 You can find more about what personal and financial details you’ll need to have ready to be able to calculate your benefit entitlement on the GOV.UK website.